penn-cnt/CNT_EEG_TEMPLATE/core_libraries/README.md

 This folder is meant to house the scripts, wheels, and sutrees (etc.) that compose the core libraries used by the CNT.

+By default, any changes you make to this folder will not be merged with the labwide repository.
+If you believe that something should be added or changed, please reach out to [Brian Prager](mailto:bjprager@seas.upenn.edu), [Darrel De
+Freitas](mailto:ddd@seas.upenn.edu), or [Joshua Asuncion](mailto:asuncion@seas.upenn.edu).

 # Folder Structure